thinkshout/thinkshout/blog/_posts/2016-04-19-customizing-menu-items-in-drupal-user-profile.md

   - Drupal Planet
   - Drupal User Profile
   - Customize Menus
+  - Drupal 7
-date: 2016-04-18 15:00:00
+date: 2016-04-19 13:00:00
 image: http://thinkshout.com/assets/images/ts_icon.jpg
 ---

-We were recently asked by a client to A client recently requested that we edit the user profile view page on their site.
-This client needed us.
-We were asked to move the link to the user’s contact form out of the tab area at the top of the profile and replace it with a link that appears further down in the content of the user’s profile.
-While this is not something you can do through the admin interface in Drupal 7, it is easy to do with just a few lines of code in a custom module, which I will show you how to do here..
+We were recently asked by a client to edit the user profile view page on their site.
+This client needed us to move the link to the user’s contact form out of the tab area at the top of the profile and replace it with a link that appears further down in the content of the user’s profile.
+While this is not something you can do through the admin interface in Drupal 7, it is easy to do with just a few lines of code in a custom module, which I will show you how to do here.

 Prior to adding our custom code, the link to the contact form appears as a tab.